quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 `free_energy` requires a `DensityResult`, because a dictionary of a few real-space density blocks does not contain the full state's entropy.
 `density.entropy` is computed during density evaluation and remains available when selecting fewer entries.
-Normal reference subtraction affects the interaction energy, not entropy.
+Reference subtraction affects the interaction energy, not entropy.
 BdG entropy includes the factor of one half that removes Nambu doubling.